Mapping the Blaze: How the U.S. Forest Service Uses Drones for Fire Management

 A subsequent investigation by the U.S. National Transportation Safety Board (NTSB) revealed that a loose fuel-line was not secured with safety wire, as required, and it disconnected, causing the engine failure that led to the crash.

-“Daniel started as a sessional firefighter on the Tahoe [National Forest] and worked his way up to Helitack Captain,” according to a letter from the U.S. Forest Service Regional Forester Randy Moore about the incident.
+“Daniel started as a seasonal firefighter on the Tahoe [National Forest] and worked his way up to Helitack Captain,” according to a letter from the U.S. Forest Service Regional Forester Randy Moore about the incident.
 “His passion was in aviation, but he was also known for his ability to lead a strike team of engines or a task force of hand crews and heavy equipment.
 He was a true leader in every sense.”

 As part of forest and land management practices, U.S. government agencies have conducted controlled—or prescribed—burns, setting planned portions of the landscape on fire to thin undergrowth that could fuel wildfires and promote new forest growth.
 This work is important, but it’s also dangerous.